openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

       }]
     }
   });
-} else {
+} catch (err) {
-// fallback to other invocation mechanisms
+  // Handle errors and/or fallback to other invocation mechanisms }
-}
 ```